netidx/netidx-book/src/administration/authorization.md

 a per-user playground under `<base>/users` — a sensible default for a workstation.
-The `users`-group entry assumes group resolution returns `users` for human accounts; for TLS deployments wire `netidx conf install ... --auth tls` to the [id-map daemon](./id_map.md) and add identities there.
+The `users`-group entry assumes group resolution returns `users` for human accounts; for TLS deployments wire `netidx admin resolver install --auth tls` to the [id-map daemon](./id_map.md) and add identities there.

 ### Anonymous